Connector for OData – Integration in applications

 For accessing and manipulating files, OData (Version 2.0 or higher) offers Media Link Entries.
 These are the recommended method for accessing binary data.

-An entity type can be defined in an OData service as a Media Link Entry.
-To do this, the entity type is identified in the service metadata document with the "HasStream" attribute.
-The fields of a Media Link Entry then describe what is known as a Media Resource, which in turn can be any kind of file type, such as a document, image, or video or audio stream.
+An entity type can be defined in an OData service as a media link entry.
+For this purpose, the entity type in the service metadata document is marked with the "HasStream" attribute.
+The fields of a media link entry then describe a so-called media resource, which in turn can be any file type, such as a document, an image or a video or audio stream.

-An Entity Collection of type Media Link Entry then represents a collection of files, while a Media Link Entry by itself describes exactly one file.
+An entity collection of type Media-Link-Entry then forms a collection of files, whereby a Media-Link-Entry describes exactly one file.

-In contrast to BLOB fields, where the complete file is provided as a binary (base 64-encoded) data structure next to the other data fields within the XML reply document, when requesting a Media Link Entry, the requester only receives the URL to the Media Resource (i.e. the file).
+In contrast to BLOB fields, where the complete file is supplied as a binary (Base64-encoded) data structure alongside the other data fields within the XML response document, a query for a media link entry only provides the URL to the media resource (i.e. the file).

 Via the URL, then, the file can be requested and downloaded as usual in a browser.
 Since the file does not need to be encoded in an XML document here, Media Link Entries provide a significantly more efficient mechanism to access files.
-Since a Media Link Entry describes both the file itself (metadata) and the access path to it on the server, two HTTP requests are required to request the metadata and download the file.
+As a media link entry describes both the file itself (metadata) and the access path to it on the server, two HTTP requests are required to query the metadata and download the file.

-Since the metadata fields of a Media Link Entry are normal OData data fields, they can be displayed as usual on a view or edit page in Intrexx.
+Since the metadata fields of a media link entry are standard OData data fields, they can be displayed as usual on a view or entry page in Intrexx.
 To enable the display or download of a media resource, first a link must be generated for the resource that calls up an Intrexx servlet, which then requests the file via the OData service and forwards it to the browser.

-To do this, the Connector contains a special Velocity callable that prepares the link in such a way that it can be embedded in view or edit pages.
-To do so, create a "static text for programming" on a view page under an OData data group for Media Link Entries.
+The connector contains a special velocity callable that prepares the link so that it can be embedded in view or input pages.
+To do this, create the "Static text for programming" element on a view page below an OData data group for media link entries.
 For a download link, the call for the Velocity callable is defined as follows:

 <a target="_blank" href="$ODataMediaResourceCallable.getDownloadURI($ProcessingContext, $DC.getRecId(), '<GUID_DATENGRUPPE>', $DC.getValueHolder('<Kontroll-Name des Felds mit Dateiname>').getValue(), 'inline')">Download Media Resource</a>